Fela Kuti: Activism

-Kuti's open vocalization of the violent and oppressive regime controlling Nigeria did not come without consequence.
-He was arrested on over 200 different occasions and spent time in jail, including his longest stint of 20 months after his arrest in 1984.
-On top of jail time, the corrupt government sent soldiers to beat Kuti, his family and friends, and destroy wherever he lived and whatever instruments or recordings he had.
+Kuti's open criticism of Nigeria's government led to significant personal consequences.
+He was arrested on over 200 different occasions, and spent time in jail, including his longest stint of 20 months after his arrest in 1984.
+In addition to imprisoning Kuti, Nigerian authorities sent soldiers to assault him, his family and associates, and destroy his home, instruments, and recordings.

 In the 1970s, Kuti began to run outspoken political columns in the advertising space of daily and weekly newspapers such as The Daily Times and The Punch, bypassing editorial censorship in Nigeria's predominantly state-controlled media.
-Published throughout the 1970s and early 1980s under the title "Chief Priest Say", these columns were extensions of Kuti's famous Yabi Sessions—consciousness-raising word-sound rituals, with himself as chief priest, conducted at his Lagos nightclub.
+Published throughout the 1970s and early 1980s under the title "Chief Priest Say", these columns were extensions of Kuti's famous Yabis Sessions—consciousness-raising word-sound rituals, with him serving as chief priest, conducted at his Lagos nightclub.
 Organized around a militantly Afrocentric rendering of history and the essence of black beauty, "Chief Priest Say" focused on the role of cultural hegemony in the continuing subjugation of Africans.
 Kuti addressed many topics, from fierce denunciations of the Nigerian Government's criminal behavior, Islam and Christianity's exploitative nature, and evil multinational corporations; to deconstructions of Western medicine, Black Muslims, sex, pollution, and poverty.
 "Chief Priest Say" was eventually canceled by The Daily Times and The Punch.
 Many have speculated that the paper's editors were pressured to stop publication, including threats of violence.